Sino-Soviet split: From confrontation to thaw (1978–1989)

 In January 1979, Deng Xiaoping met with Richard Nixon and Jimmy Carter, whom he informed of China's intention to attack the Soviet-backed Vietnam.

+After North Vietnam defeated South Vietnam and Vietnam was unified under communism, Vietnam became pro-Soviet and joined the Council for Mutual Economic Assistance on 28 June 1978.
+Vietnamese leadership had been divided over whether to support the Soviet Union or China in the diplomatic split between the two.
+Soviet military aid to Vietnam increased from $75-$125 million in 1977 to $600-$800 million in 1978.
+On 3 November 1978, Vietnam and the Soviet Union signed a formal military alliance.
+The Soviet Union supported Vietnam's invasion of Cambodia, launched in December 1978.
+The Soviet Union, although it did not take direct military action, provided intelligence and equipment support for Vietnam during the 1979 Sino-Vietnamese War.
+The Soviets deployed troops at the Sino-Soviet border as an act of showing support to Vietnam, as well as tying up Chinese troops.
+The Soviet Pacific Fleet also deployed 15 ships to the Vietnamese coast to relay Chinese battlefield communications to Vietnamese forces.

 In 1978, the United States and the PRC began to establish diplomatic relations.
-On January 1, 1979, the two countries formally established diplomatic relation, soon followed by Deng Xiaoping's visit to the United States, when Deng met with US President Jimmy Carter and discussed the relations among PRC, USSR and the US.
+On 1 January 1979, the two countries formally established diplomatic relation, soon followed by Deng Xiaoping's visit to the United States, when Deng met with US President Jimmy Carter and discussed the relations among PRC, USSR and the US.
 During the visit, Deng informed Carter of China's intention to attack Vietnam, who was backed by the Soviet Union, in response to the Vietnam's invasion of Cambodia which ended the rule of Khmer Rouge backed by the PRC.
-The Soviet Union provided intelligence and equipment support for Vietnam during the 1979 Sino-Vietnamese War, meanwhile Soviet troops were deployed at the Sino-Soviet and Mongolian-Chinese border as an act of showing support to Vietnam.
-However, the Soviet Union refused to take any direct action to defend their ally.

 In December 1979, the Soviet invasion of Afghanistan led the Chinese to suspend the talks on normalizing relations with the Soviet Union, which began in September of the same year.
 China also declared no intention to renew the expired Sino-Soviet Treaty of Friendship, Alliance and Mutual Assistance in 1979, and over the next several years, China trained anti-Soviet Afghan mujahideen forces and provided them with millions of dollars of weaponry.
 The PRC also joined the US-led boycott of the 1980 Summer Olympic Games in Moscow.
 In the Soviet–Afghan War, China covertly supported the opposing guerillas; even before the Soviet deployment, Moscow had accused Peking of using a newly built highway from Xinjiang to Hunza in Pakistan to arm Afghan rebels, which China denied.
 The KGB and Afghan KHAD cracked down on many prominent pro-China and anti-Soviet activists and guerillas in 1980.